code-disaster/steamworks4j/getting-started.md

 The *steamworks4j* library follows the Steamworks C++ API as close as feasible.
 In general, for each interface exposed by the C++ API, there's an equivalent Java class (if implemented).
 For example, the ```SteamUserStats``` Java class provides access to the ```ISteamUserStats``` C++ API.

 > At present, not *all* interfaces are implemented by the Java library.
-Some of them which are, do not expose the full API.
+Some of those which are, do not expose the full API.
 In general, I've added everything I needed for our own games, plus what I've been asked to.
 Feel free to send feature requests, or even better, pull requests on Github to add the functions and interfaces still missing.

 If a C++ interface contains functions which trigger ```STEAM_CALLBACK()``` or ```CCallResult<>``` style callbacks (say, most of them), the Java class is accompanied by a callback interface which must be implemented by the user application.